aantonelli94/aantonelli94.github.io/_pages/research_areas/astrophysics.md

 EMRIs are binaries in which one compact object is much more massive than the companion.
 With the LISA detector, we may observe the inspiral of a stellar-mass compact object onto a supermassive black hole.
 These act as probes of the environments or any potential deviations to general relativity in the vicinity of the massive black hole.

+The LISA mission will also unravel thousands of white-dwarf binaries in our very own galaxy.
+Some of these sources are loud enough to *have already been detected* with electromagnetic astrophysics.
+The loudness of these binaries could help explore the environments of the Milky Way, or reveal any modifications to gravity.

 -------------------------

 # Projects

 - Collaborators and I are exploring the effect of the accretion disks surrounding the central black holes in the centre of most galaxies.
 There are several effects of interest, coming from planetary-type migration, winds, or dynamical friction.

+- We investigate whether galactic binaries in the Milky Way could be used to test modifications to gravity.
+We focus on classes of theories that give a time dependence to the gravitational constant.